battagel/sentio/README.md

 ### Features

+- 3 granular demos to choose from
-- Detect anomalous activity on running docker compose workflows
+- Works with all docker compose workflows
+- Telegraf plugin agnostic

 <!-- Getting Started -->